valerieniloinsigh31/footnote-app/README.md

 to give one sentence construcitve criticism on idea.
 Each user can post as many footnotes as they want.
 They cannot delete their footnote, only the superuser/profile owner can do that.
 They cannot
 -Superuser posts an idea.
 Max length 280 words, a quick idea that occurs to them while out and about.
 Once posted and polls have opened, they cannot edit the idea any more as this would create a false reflection on what had been voted for if others users had already voted.
 Superuser can only delete idea and when deleted all associated footnotes will delete with that idea.
 -Users can like or dislike other footnotes as they please.
 They cannot comment on other footnotes.
 Footnotes have a max length and users can only post one footnote per idea to avoid oversaturation.
 -Navigation bar.
 Login.
 Register.
-Quick inspiration-quotes, most popular idea of the day -Tooltips
+Medley tab, decorative, to provide quick inspiration-quotes, most popular idea of the day -Tooltips
+-Modal messages...how used
--Modal messages
+-Alert messages
+-Counter on likes and counter on number of footnotes-can like without leaving a foonote, both reflected in the summar card on summary page

 Future features:
 -Filter